DigitalHistory/history-please/README.md

 First, [register with Github](https://github.com/join) and then "fork" this repository by clicking the "fork" button on the top right of this page.

-Add heroes to the `heroes/` folder, in either the `poltical`, `cultural`, or `misc` subdirectory.
-Each "Hero" description is written in markdown:
+Once you have an account, you can make changes to this repository directly from the Github repository web page.
+Add *historical figures* by clicking the `Create New File` button (top right) to add a new file to the `history/people` folder.
+Similarly, add *events* to the `history/events` folder, and *trends* to the `history/trends` folder.
+Each description is written in  the markdown syntax:

 ```md
 # Level 1 headline, for titles